 You’ll then leave the world as you know it behind, exploring two of Chile’s most prominent national parks: Torres del Paine and Vicente Pérez Rosales.
 In these extreme southern terrains, you’ll witness a range of Patagonian wildlife and landscapes, from guanacos to rheas and glaciers to steppe.
 You’ll board an expedition cruise through the Seno Última Esperanza for incomparable vistas of glaciers and fjords.
 Feast on traditional Chilean BBQ and visit locals’ homes for authentic culinary delights.
 Spend time at a sheep ranch and watch the national sport of rodeo.
 Stay three nights in Chile’s Lakes District, greeting penguins on Chiloé Island and reveling in views of the Strait of Magellan at the award-winning Remota Patagonia Lodge.
 This journey will delight your senses and challenge your perspectives, leaving you awe-struck and enamored with South America.

 With Across Patagonia: Chile’s Lakes, Mountains & Wildlife, solo travelers enjoy zero Single Supplements on every departure.
-For the ultimate Chilean experience, join our pre-trip extension to enigmatic Easter Island.
 Click here to get a glimpse of the wildlife you may encounter on this adventure, plus tips on how to capture your memories in the perfect photo.

 Fly overnight to Chile